recyclarr/recyclarr/wiki/Behavior.md

 The name is generated as follows:

-- `[Trash]` is added by Trash Updater to indicate that this Release Profile is created and managed by it.
-This prefix exists to separate it from any Release Profiles the user may have manually created (which Trash Updater will not touch).
+- `[Trash]` is added by Recyclarr to indicate that this Release Profile is created and managed by it.
+This prefix exists to separate it from any Release Profiles the user may have manually created (which Recyclarr will not touch).
 - `Anime - First Release Profile` is the name of the Release Profile (taken from the `name` property of its corresponding JSON file).